Cyril-Grelier/gc_wvcp_cp/src/README.md

 Two variants of each WVCP instance are available:

-- the original instance located in `original_wvcp_dzn`
+- the original instance located in `../original_wvcp_dzn`
-- the reduced instance obtained by generating cliques and removing redundant vertices and located in `reduced_wvcp_dzn`.
+- the reduced instance obtained by generating cliques and removing redundant vertices and located in `../reduced_wvcp_dzn`.

 Each variant is encoded using one or two `dzn` files sharing the same instance name (eg. `C2000.5`) but having different extensions: